-The mean scores for questions related to the design strategies revealed architects' estimation of the design strategies' capability to provide a restorative and stress-reducing environment.
+The mean scores for questions related to the design strategies revealed architects' estimations of the design strategies' capability to provide a restorative and stress-reducing environment.
 Table 2 shows the mean differences between each pair of items (from the highest mean score to the lowest one), as well as the top three selected interventions.
-The highest rating with a mean score of 4,20 on a scale of 1 (worst) to 5 (best) received by the design strategy number 1, featuring patients' exposure to a sky panel located on the ceiling of the CT room.
-It was followed by the design strategy number 5 (mean score of 3.72), including exposure to sky panel located on the ceiling of changing room.
-Design strategies number 3 (Sky panel on the wall in front of the door to the CT room) and number 6 (Sky panel on the wall of changing room) were selected as the next effective strategies and got the mean scores of 3.00 and 2.72 respectively.
-Both design strategies providing exposure to water were given the lowest ratings (2.20 for water pool behind the glass wall and 1.96 for water pool adjacent to the wall between CT and control room).
-Therefore, the analysis shows that only two design strategies (sky panel on the ceiling of the CT room (#1) and exposure to sky panel on the ceiling of changing room (#5)) associated with sky exposure got higher mean scores than 3 as the neutral point.
-Accordingly, architects did not agree with the restorativeness of any design strategy associated with water exposure (water pool behind the glass wall (#2) and water pool adjacent to the wall between CT and control room (#4)).
-These results indicate that the participants rated water to be less helpful to create a restorative environment and decrease patients' stress.
+The highest rating, with a mean score of 4,20 on a scale of 1 (worst) to 5 (best), was received by design strategy number 1, featuring patients' exposure to a sky panel located on the ceiling of the CT room.
+It was followed by design strategy number 5 (mean score of 3.72), including exposure to the sky panel located on the ceiling of the changing room.
+Design strategies number 3 (a sky panel on the wall in front of the door to the CT room) and number 6 (a sky panel on the wall of the changing room) were selected as the next effective strategies and got mean scores of 3.00 and 2.72 respectively.
+Both design strategies providing exposure to water were given the lowest ratings (2.20 for the water pool behind the glass wall and 1.96 for the water pool adjacent to the wall between the CT and control room).
+Therefore, the analysis shows that only two design strategies (the sky panel on the ceiling of the CT room (#1) and exposure to the sky panel on the ceiling of the changing room (#5)) associated with sky exposure got higher mean scores than 3 as the neutral point.
+Accordingly, architects did not agree with the restorativeness of any design strategy associated with water exposure (the water pool behind the glass wall (#2) and the water pool adjacent to the wall between the CT and control room (#4)).
+These results indicate that the participants rated water as less helpful in creating a restorative environment and decreasing patients' stress.

-In the open-comment section of the survey, 6 architects stated that due to technical and hygienic reasons, water cannot be applied to CT scan environments.
+In the open-comment section of the survey, six architects stated that, due to technical and hygienic reasons, water cannot be applied to CT scan environments.

-For design strategy number 1, the top three selected interventions were: adding artificial skylight (n= 16), changing the size of sky panel (n=15), and adding motion to the content of sky panel (n=15).
+For design strategy number 1, the top three selected interventions were: adding artificial skylight (n=16), changing the size of the sky panel (n=15), and adding motion to the content of the sky panel (n=15).
 For design strategy number 5, the top three interventions were: adding artificial skylight (n=20), changing the size of the sky panel (n=16), and changing the color of the ceiling (n=12).
-The last three preferred design strategies and the related top three interventions are shown in table 2.
+The last three preferred design strategies and the related top three interventions are shown in Table 2.

 Table 2.
-Summary of online survey on preferred design strategies associated with blue
+Summary of online survey on preferred design strategies associated with blue elements in CT scan environments